pietkuip/travel/_posts/2023-03-24-Two-months-Interrail.md

 My train to Sweden was overcrowded too, because one or more previous trains had been cancelled.
 At CPH airport, not everybody could get on board.

-Next time I will fly.
+I may get another Interrail pass in the future.
+But to southern Spain, I would fly.
+So many problems.